 Brookland is a very small city located in the state of Arkansas.
 With a population of 4,369 people and just one neighborhood, Brookland is the 91st largest community in Arkansas.
 Much of the housing stock in Brookland was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Brookland economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Brookland, where the median household income is $65,688.00.

-When you are in Brookland, you'll notice that it is more blue-collar than most other communities in America.
-38.52% of Brookland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Brookland is generally considered to be a blue-collar town.
+38.52% of the Brookland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Brookland is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Brookland who work in office and administrative support (18.33%), healthcare (8.70%), and maintenance occupations (7.29%).

 Being a small city, Brookland does not have a public transit system used by locals to get to and from work.